-This activity will encourage students to think more deeply about the story by writing about the concepts of confrontation and negotiation.
+This activity will encourage students to think more deeply about the story by writing about how the experiences in one's life develop skills and qualities that may be put to use long after the learning has occurred.

-1. Remind students of the interaction between Neem and Taneen.
-Say something like this: When Neem sees Taneen for the first time, he thinks he must confront the dragon and drive him away.
-But when Taneen says Neem doesn't have to do that, the interaction changes from confrontation to negotiation.

-2. Ask students to think of examples of situations in their own lives that could have been confrontational but were resolved through negotiation.
+- 1. Remind students of how Fatima developed skills and qualities over time.
+Say something like this: Fatima repeatedly faces what seems like disaster, but she does her best to learn from the experience.
+Eventually, she puts that learning to use in a way she never expected.
+She was successful in all this because of the qualities she had developed. - 2.
+If you did the Developing Concepts activity immediately above, remind students of the qualities they discussed in that activity, pointing to the words you left on the board (or writing them on the board again). - 3.
+Ask students to think of examples of situations in their own lives that illustrate one or more of Fatima's qualities.
 Have them work in groups of two or three to share their ideas in preparation for writing.
-Encourage them to discuss:

-What changed the situation from confrontation

-to negotiation?
-What part did everyone play in making that change?

-3. Have students write about the situations they shared in their groups.
+Encourage them to discuss: Which of Fatima's qualities did you see in yourself or someone else?
+What did the person do that leads you to think of that quality? - 4.
+Have students write about the situations they shared in their groups.
 When they are finished, have them read aloud their writings to the whole class.
 If it is not possible for students to write, have them take turns telling the whole class about the situations they discussed in their groups.